n47h4ni3l/Stream-Deck/README.md

 cd Stream-Deck
 ```

-2. Run the installer script to set up requirements and download Chromium.
-The script installs Node via **Flatpak** and handles the Steam Deck read-only filesystem automatically:
+2. Run the installer script to install all requirements, including Node.js and **Ungoogled Chromium** via **Flatpak**.
+The script automatically handles the Steam Deck read-only filesystem:

 ```bash
 ./install.sh